taurus-org/taurus/doc/source/tep/TEP18.md

 Regarding the way of smoothing binding incompatibilities, we should avoid patching existing bindings (goal 4).
 In this regard, the approaches of Qt.py and silx.gui.qt should be our reference.
-The preferred solutions are to use adapters `taurus.external.qt.Qt*` and provide compatibility wrappers whenever this cannot be done.
-In the worst case, we could accept patching patching an existing binding, but only if the result never introduces a side-efect in an application that uses valid code (similar to the compromise taken in [qtpy_issue121]).
+The preferred solutions are to use adapters (`taurus.external.qt.Qt*`) and provide compatibility wrappers whenever this cannot be done.
+In the worst case, we could accept patching an existing binding, but only if the result never introduces a side-efect in an application that uses valid code (similar to the compromise taken in [qtpy_issue121]).